Table of Contents

 The Takeaway

-Now you know what is a common mistake made in budgeting; 10 of them, in fact.
+Now that you know 10 of the most common budgeting mistakes, you can take steps to steer clear of them.
 By avoiding these pitfalls, you give yourself a better chance of sticking to your budget, saving money in your bank account, and meeting your financial goals.
-What’s more, you’re far less likely to be derailed by debt, and interest payments that could eat into your ability to save and manage your money.
+What’s more, you’re far less likely to be derailed by debt and interest charges that could eat into your ability to save and manage your money.

 FAQ